 The Board expects Ford directors, as well as officers and employees, to act ethically at all times and in accordance with applicable Company codes of ethics.
-If an actual or potential conflict of interest arises for a director, the director shall promptly inform the Chairman and the presiding director.
+If an actual or potential conflict of interest arises for a director, the director shall promptly inform the Chair and the Lead Independent Director.
 If a significant conflict exists and cannot be resolved, the director should resign.
 All directors will recuse themselves from any discussion or decision affecting their personal, business or professional interests.
-The Board shall resolve any conflict of interest question involving the Chairman, or a Board member, and the Board or a designated committee thereof comprised of independent directors shall resolve any conflict of interest question involving any other officer of the Company.
+The Board shall resolve any conflict of interest question involving the Chair, or a Board member, and the Board or a designated committee thereof comprised of independent directors shall resolve any conflict of interest question involving any other officer of the Company.

-Any person who wants to send a written communication to the Board, including any person who has a concern about Ford's conduct, or about the Company's accounting, internal accounting controls or auditing matters, may send a communication to the Board, any non-employee director, or to the Audit Committee.
-Such communications may be confidential or anonymous, and may be submitted in writing, to a special address that will be published on the Company's public website (www.ford.com).
+Any person who wants to send a written communication to the Board, including any person who has a concern about Ford's conduct, or about the Company's accounting, internal accounting controls or auditing matters, may send a communication to the Board, any non- employee director, or to the Audit Committee.
+Such communications may be confidential or anonymous, and may be submitted in writing, to the address set forth in the Company's annual proxy statement for these communications, which is also available on the Company's public website (www.ford.com).
 All such communications will be reviewed and addressed by Ford's Compliance Office, with the assistance, as appropriate, of Human Resources, the General Auditor's Office and Executive Operations, in the same way that the Company addresses other similar concerns.
-The status of all outstanding communications addressed to the Board, the non-employee directors, or the Audit Committee will be reported to the directors, the Audit Committee or the Nominating and Governance Committee, as appropriate, on a quarterly basis.
-The Board, the Audit Committee or the Nominating and Governance Committee may decide to address any such communication outside of normal Company practices and procedures, including the retention of outside advisors or counsel at Company expense.
+The status of all outstanding communications addressed to the Board, the non-employee directors, or the Audit Committee will be reported to the directors, the Audit Committee or the Nominating and Governance Committee may decide to address any such communication outside of normal Company practices and procedures, including the retention of outside advisors or counsel at Company expense.
 Company policy expressly prohibits any employee from retaliating or taking any adverse action against anyone who, in good faith, raises or helps to resolve integrity or other corporate concerns.